 I return to The Storyteller, which had one of the most bizarre plot twists I’ve ever seen.
 Spoiler: Our MC encounters an older man named Josef who used to be a Nazi and committed crimes against her grandmother.
 It turns out that the MC decides to kill him, but it was never Josef.
-What was the reason for it?
+It was his brother pretending to be Josef the whole time.
+What was the reason for THAT?
 To have readers gasp and go, “oh no, the moral character killed the wrong person?”
 But that wasn’t the point of the book.
 The point was to have a debate on justice and what is right; whether a citizen whose grandmother was tortured had the right to kill a former Nazi who asked for it.
 It was never a crime thriller.
 Not to mention that this also meant that the brother had pretended to be Josef for the whole book, an odd behavior that was never explained.

 When a plot twist is there just for shock value, it’s obvious and takes away from the meaning of the book.
 And it’s just poor writing in my opinion.
 This plot twist (among other flaws) made this 5-star book into a not-quite-3 star book for me.
 That’s pretty bad.